viviann224/Hangman-Game/README.md

 The game will continue to right after the prompt to either restart or continue.

 **BUILT WITH**:
--Sublime Text
+- Sublime Text
--Chrome DevTools
+- Chrome DevTools
--Bootstrap
+- Bootstrap
--Adobe Photoshop CC 2015.5
+- Adobe Photoshop CC 2015.5

 **VERSION**:
 This is the first version of Hangman